gustinmi/rest4php/README.md

 About project
 --------------------------------------

-This application contains simple demonstration of my quideliness for PHP enterprise grade projects.
+This application contains most simplistic demonstration on how to create a RESful API with support for CRUD operations.
-It contains no frameworks so its possible to use it on any hosting site that supports php5.
+The code is on my humble opinion in enterprise grade.
+Further more, whole codebase contains no special frameworks so it's possible to use it on any hosting site that supports php5.

+The RESTful API operates on 2 entitites, namely Folder and Ad (or item).
+They are in 1 .. * relation, like folders and files on your local harddrive.
+One folder contains many items (or files).

+RESTful operations supported are

+1. get  (read operations, uses a HTTP GET.
+We determine requested entity via URL matching)
+2. delete (delete operation.
+Same as before)
+2. set (update operation.
+The data is posted to server as a RAW HTTP POST request)
+4. create (same as above)

+To provide unified API for client, all server communication (messages) take following format.

+    {
+	    "status":"[ok|err]",
+	    "data":[ARRAY]
+    }

 Configuration
 --------------------------------------

-1. Execute db_create.sql on your MySql instance
+1. Execute db_create.sql on your MySql instance to create table structure and some test data.

     mysql -u root -p < db_create.sql

 2. Edit config/constans.dev(elopment) or prod(uction) to fit your database.

-3. Create a symlink constants.php pointing to one of the above ones ln -s config/constants.dev.php constants.php
+3. Edit / Create a symlink named '''constants.php''' pointing to one of the above mentioned files

+    ln -s config/constants.dev.php constants.php

 4. Create a symlink rest4php in your apache htdocs folder pointing to these application's root folder php4rest.

-5. Add following directives to apache directory entry
+5. If your apache instance does not support .htaccess files, add following directives to apache site configuration file
     <pre><code>
     &lt;Directory /var/www/rest4php&gt;
         RewriteEngine On